Fairy house craft idea: Use air-dry clay and mason jars to make a light-up fairy garden mason jar.

 These mason jar fairy houses are surprisingly easy to make, but for planning purposes, note that the clay needs to dry overnight.
 So you will need to allow at least two days for crafting.

-how to make a mason jar fairy house
+how to build a fairy house

 you will need:*

 - mason jar (any size you prefer)